shawfire/NodeJS/book-api/README.md

 http://localhost:8000/api/Books/593ded973615ba6f0c53f8f3

-## Implement HTTP Post verb to insert a new item
+## Implement the HTTP Post verb to insert a new item
 Test with Chrome extension Postman
 Read the book and parse into a JSON object we can understand using body-parser.